practicalmeteor/meteor-mcli/README.md

 curl https://raw.githubusercontent.com/spacejamio/meteor-mcli/master/bin/install-starter-kit.sh | bash

-cd starter-cli-app
+cd starter-mcli-app

 # Run the hello-world command in the meteor command line program.
 mcli hello-world
 ```

-The starter-cli-app is a fully functional meteor command line program that you should use as a base.
+The starter-mcli-app is a fully functional meteor command line program that you should use as a base.

 ## API